 BugHerd Pricing

-BugHerd offers four pricing plans, ranging from $39 to $229 per month.
-To avoid needing your clients to download a browser extension and to get built-in integrations, you need the Premium plan at $129 a month.
+BugHerd offers four pricing plans, ranging from $49 to $149 per month.
+The $49 plan works if you're annotating websites for yourself and can use a browser extension.
+However, to avoid needing a browser extension, you'll need their Premium plan at $149 a month.

 Considering BugHerd?
 Check out our BugHerd Alternatives page before making your decision.